SolomonAsghar/U-AnD-ME/README.md

 # Software Requirements
 ### OS Requirements
-FlowRES is compatible with Windows and Unix operating systems.
+U-AnD-ME is compatible with Windows and Unix operating systems.
 It has been tested on Rocky Linux 8.

 ### Dependencies
-FlowRES runs using Python 3 with following libraries:
+U-AnD-ME runs using Python 3 with following libraries:

 [![NumPy][NumPy-badge]][NumPy-url]